Structural Glass Balustrades - Types and Methods

 What is a Structural Glass Balustrade?

-When the glass of a balustrade is not just used as an infill panel but is also used as the actual structure of the balustrade, it is often referred to as a structural glass balustrade.
-It is also sometimes referred to as a frameless glass balustrade or a cantilevered glass balustrade.
+A structural glass balustrade refers to a balustrade where the glass serves not only as an infill panel but also as the actual structure.
+It is also known as a frameless glass balustrade or a cantilevered glass balustrade.

-The Base or “Shoe” Section of the Structural Glass Balustrade
+The Base Section of the Structural Glass Balustrade

-The base of the structural glass balustrade, also known in some systems as the "shoe profile”, is the most critical part that requires much design attention.
-The basic idea is a strong "U" channel either made from two RSAs back to back, or using aluminium designed extrusions.
-The glass gets fixed in place either by epoxy (two part component glue) or sometimes by a cement-type material.
+The base section, also known as the "shoe profile" in some systems, requires careful design attention.
+The basic idea is a strong "U" channel made from two RSAs back-to-back or using specially designed aluminium extrusions.
+The glass is fixed in place using epoxy (two-part component glue) or sometimes a cement-type material.

-The base profiles can be fixed by various materials to the balcony structure, be it steel, concrete or other material.
-These base profiles and their fixings need to be purpose-deigned for every site to ensure the loading and fixings can indeed withstand the large loads that will get transferred from the glass panel.
+The base profiles can be fixed to the balcony structure using various materials such as steel, concrete, or others.
+These base profiles and their fixings need to be purpose-designed for each site to ensure they can withstand the large loads transferred from the glass panel.

 The Glass Panel

-Where most balconies or balustrade systems can utilize 10mm toughened (tempered) glass, structural glass balustrades require a much stronger panel.
+While most balconies or balustrade systems can utilize 10mm toughened (tempered) glass, structural glass balustrades require a much stronger glass panel.

-Because of the thickness of the glass required and the basic iron in standard float glass, when employing regular glass types a greenish type of colour is evident in structural glass balustrades a lot more than regular glass balustrade systems.
-This can be reduced by using "low iron" glass panels.
-However, one should note that these are more expensive.
+Due to the thickness of the glass required and the iron content in standard float glass, structural glass balustrades may exhibit a greenish tint more than regular glass balustrade systems.
+This can be reduced by using "low iron" glass panels, although they are more expensive.